hannesa2/panoramaGL/README.md

 # PanoramaGL Android

 PanoramaGL library was the first open source library in the world to see panoramic views on Android.
 This is a gradle build adaptation, along with other changes and updates.
 I am evolving the library to something easy to use any help is welcome.
-The native code is used as a static library.

 Temporal docs about panorama object and json protocol the [original google code wiki](https://code.google.com/p/panoramagl-android/wiki/UserGuide#Introduction) and [here the new usage](#usage)